The Vanishing Beast: Chapter Eight

 “My assistant.
 I can’t say she’s a great one, but she’s been around since my father’s time, and she takes care of Etta when I can’t,” Lord Anghau said.
 “I apologize for the interruption.
 Brona usually knows better than to intrude.”

-Henry wanted to ask more about the word can’t, sensing more weight behind the word than there seemed to be on the surface, but he didn’t want to put Lord Anghau off with invasive questions, not when the sídhe was still so tense.
-So instead, he asked, “Henrietta?”
+Henry wanted to ask more about the word can’t, sensing more weight behind the word than there seemed to be on the surface, but he didn’t want to put Lord Anghau off with invasive questions.
+Not when the sídhe was still so tense.
+Instead, he asked, “Henrietta?”

 Lord Anghau twitched.
 He nodded, warily.